grjsmith/practical_strategy_for_technologists/Chapter2.md

 The first order of business for a tactician is to get the organization to the point where it can successfully execute a strategy.

-Sun Tzu's Five Constant Factors provide the strategist with a useful framework for understanding an organization's readiness for working towards a strategic objective.
+Sun Tzu's Five Constant Factors provide the strategist  and the tactician with a useful framework for understanding an organization's readiness for working towards a strategic objective using a tactical approach.